Chelsea takeover: Lewis Hamilton confirms he's joined consortium to buy London club as he explains 'greatest opportunity'

 "It's all about the community," he explained.
 "That's what really makes a football team, the people in and around it.

-"They've been quite leading in their work, becoming more diverse and progressive.
+"They've been quite leading in their work in D&I, becoming more diverse and progressive.
 It's not that we're associating ourselves with previous owners, our goal is to continue the work they've already done, having more of an impact and engaging more with the community."

+Hamilton continued to Sky Sports: "They've already done lots in anti-racial campaigns, antisemitism.
+There's a lot of core values they have that are aligned with mine and I hope over time I can be more and more involved."